 Why might content be withheld?

 If you have encountered a Tweet or an account that has been marked as withheld, you may be wondering what that means and why that may have happened.
-With hundreds of millions of Tweets posted every day around the world, our goal is to respect our users' expression, while also taking into consideration applicable local laws.
+With hundreds of millions of Tweets posted every day around the world, our goal is to respect user expression, while also taking into consideration applicable local laws.

 We strongly believe that the open and free exchange of information has a positive global impact, and that the Tweets must continue to flow.

 How do you know where I am?
-What If Twitter has misidentified my country?

-NOTE: As previously stated, we will promptly notify affected users upon receipt of requests to withhold content unless we are legally prohibited from doing so (e.g., if we receive a court order under seal).
+NOTE: As previously stated, we will promptly notify affected users upon receipt of requests to withhold content unless we are prohibited from doing so (e.g., if we receive a court order under seal).
 This notification will include a copy of your takedown request.